Pongpanut/dialogflow-visualisation/README.md

 </p>

 Once you hover the edge it will show you below
-   - Context name - This is direct arrow. the edge will start from the parent intent to follow-up intent
+   - Context name - This is context name. the edge will start from the parent intent to follow-up intent
    - LifespanCount - This is a number of lifespan for this context

 <p align="center">